 It’s the middle of winter up here in the nothern hemisphere so that means two things for racers: heading down to the Australian heat or sticking around and battling in the mud of cyclocross.

-If you want to keep an eye on all the most important and interesting bike races in 2015 – bookmark our Race Calendar page.
+If you want to keep an eye on all the most important and interesting bike races in 2015 – bookmark our Race Calendar page (this is an old post and the linked content no longer exists).

 Town Down Under